In search of the best restaurants in Dingle? Our Dingle restaurants guide will make your belly happy!

 From prawns and squid to lobster and crab, you’ll have an unforgettable gastronomic experience whatever you opt for.

-Places to eat in Dingle: where have we missed?
+Where to eat in Dingle: What have we missed?

 I’ve no doubt that we’ve unintentionally left out some incredible restaurants in Dingle from the guide above.

 If you’ve eaten in Dingle recently and you have a restaurant (or cafe!) that you’d like to recommend, let me know in the comments below.

 FAQs about the best Dingle restaurants